Reflecting on my Junior Year

 At the beginning of the school year, I failed to reach out to my friends and meet new students.
 Because I refused to break out of my study hole, I sometimes found myself lonely and isolated.
 In a large and competitive school with over 2,700 students, I was often too intimidated to break out of my shell and overly absorbed in my academics.
 Thinking that my studies and test results were all that mattered, I was buried in the books.
 Anxiety-ridden and easily agitated, I communicated curtly and avoided spending time with others if it didn’t mean I would be studying or exercising.
 I surrounded my day around my work and put no effort into new relationships, nonetheless spending time with my friends or family.
 After my mom encouraged me to sign up for a few clubs and socialize, I joined French club at my school and began taking a break at lunch (instead of studying in the library at lunch time).
 I soon realized that making friends and learning about others and their experiences is equally enriching to sitting in a classroom and absorbing content.

 Reaching out to others also opens up collaboration with new ideas and diverse perspectives.
-These fresh ideas give us constant boosts of energy and excitment to learn more.
+These fresh ideas give us constant boosts of energy and excitement to learn more.
 Finding comfort in others you trust and supporting each other is beyond rewarding as different friends can help brainstorm a variety of solutions to conflicts you may face.
-Once I began taking a break at lunch everyday and talk to friends and meet their friends whom I didn’t know, my mood swung in a positive direction, feeling more motivated.
+Once I began taking a break at lunch everyday and talked to friends and met their friends whom I didn’t know, my mood swung in a positive direction, feeling more motivated.
 The people you meet throughout your life will build bridges that foster opportunities at the moment or in the future.
 72 year old Patricia Hunt, quoted in the New York Times commenting on the importance of friends and mentors in her life, says “You need several (friends/mentors).
 I have been lucky enough to find them.
 They have made all the difference.”

 - Man is the Measure of All Things: Who’s to Judge?